Digging With the EAS

-- Generally speaking, no, but for organisational reasons we ask that you join at least a week before the dig.
+- Generally speaking, no, but there is a limited number of people we can accomodate on a site and if there is high demand we may stop accepting new diggers up to a fortnight before a dig.
 The earlier you join the better.
-Please don't turn up and expect to join on the day.
+Please don't turn up and expect to join the Society on the day.

 - Can I pay for membership online?

 - Yes, we can arrange a bank transfer (contact membership for details).
-(We're working simpler methods).
+(We're working on simpler methods).

 - When / where is your next dig?